Joan E. Biren

-Joan E. Biren or JEB (born July 13, 1944 in Washington, DC) is an American feminist photographer and film-maker, who dramatizes the lives of LGBT people in contexts that range from healthcare and hurricane relief to Womyn’s Music and anti-racism.
-For portraits, she encourages sitters to act as her “muse”, rather than her “subject”.
+Joan E. Biren or JEB (born July 13, 1944) is an American feminist photographer and film-maker, who dramatizes the lives of LGBT people in contexts that range from healthcare and hurricane relief to women's music and anti-racism.
+For portraits, she encourages sitters to act as her "muse", rather than her "subject".
 Biren was a member of The Furies Collective, a short-lived but influential lesbian commune.

 Filmography

 JEB's films include No Secret Anymore: The Times of Del Martin and Phyllis Lyon; Removing the Barriers, used to train healthcare providers to improve service to lesbian clients; Women Organize!; and Solidarity, Not Charity on relief efforts in New Orleans following Hurricane Katrina.
 Additional notable films have included Lesbian Physicians on Practice, Patients and Power and For Love and For Life: The 1987 March on Washington for Lesbian and Gay Rights.
 The first film is still commonly screened in medical schools around the country and the latter has been broadcast on public television.

-Biren produced and wrote A Simple Matter of Justice, which documented the 1993 March on Washington for Lesbian, Gay, and Bi Equal Rights and Liberation.
+Biren produced and wrote A Simple Matter of Justice, which documented the 1993 March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation.
 The one-hour film received wide acclaim and was voted "Best Video" at the Washington, DC Reel Affirmations Film Festival.
 To produce this piece, Joan set up a live six-camera switch feed that simultaneously broadcast footage on jumbo screens located on the National Mall and around the world.